-The council also provides the following family and social support:
+The council also provides the following family and social support.

-- Family Centres and Family Support Programme these teams work with families and coordinate support across a range of areas including parenting, employment, education, physical and mental health, finances, healthy relationships, crime and anti-social behaviour.
-In the year to 9 March 2021, Family Centres received 168 referrals and supported a total of 297 children up to the age of 11.
-The main reasons for referrals were domestic abuse (32%), SEND (27%), and adult mental health including substance misuse (24%); - Targeted youth work the council runs targeted support jointly with Surrey County Council for; girls at risk of child exploitation, LGBT+ young people, children with special educational needs and disabilities (SEND), and young carers and looked after children.
+• Family Centres and Family Support Programme - these teams work with families and coordinate support across a range of areas including parenting, employment, education, physical and mental health, finances, healthy relationships, crime and anti-social behaviour.
+In the year to 9 March 2021, family centres received 168 referrals and supported a total of 297 children up to the age of 11.
+The main reasons for referrals were domestic abuse (32%), SEND (27%), and adult mental health including substance misuse (24%).

+• Targeted youth work - the council runs targeted support jointly with Surrey County Council for; girls at risk of child exploitation, LGBT+ young people, children with special educational needs and disabilities (SEND), and young carers and looked after children.
 Approximately 50 young people are currently accessing services including mental health and wellbeing support, face-to-face sessions with youth workers, bereavement support, support with homework and Duke of Edinburgh Award programmes.
-Following a Surreywide consultation, the two Youth Centres in Woking (Sheerwater and WYAC) will be https://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/families/adhocs/11415singlepersonhouseholdsbyenglishandwelshlocalauthoritiesandscottishcouncilareas2012to2018 leased to local voluntary organisations during 2021.
-The council is also using feedback from looked after children and care leavers to shape the services available in the Centres for the Community;
+Following a Surreywide consultation, the two youth centres in Woking (Sheerwater and WYAC) will be leased to local voluntary organisations during 2021.
+The council is also using feedback from looked after children and care leavers to shape the services available in the Centres for the Community.

-40 Middle Layer Super Output Areas (MSOAs) are a geographic hierarchy designed to improve the reporting of small area statistics in England and Wales.
+&lt;sup>43 Middle Layer Super Output Areas (MSOAs) are a geographic hierarchy designed to improve the reporting of small area statistics in England and Wales.